MikeSanDev/MikeSanDev/README.md

 I decided to pursue Software Engineering where I can be more creative and consistently learn to better myself.
 I recently finishe a Coding Bootcamp with Coding Dojo to further my knowledge and ultimately find my first programming role.

 On my days off I like to be active, whether it is lifting, running, or dancing.
-I am a freestyle dancer, I typically train with my freestyle crew and we compete at battles around Chicago.
+I am a freestyle dancer, I typically train with my freestyle crew and we compete in dance battles around Chicago.

 <h3 align="center"> 🛠  Technologies and tools: </h3>
 <div align="center" style="display: flex;">